-This is a good time to also loosely install the adapter block.
-Look at the locator plate you just put in, and in the tongue-like piece on the left you will see two holes into which the dowels from the adapter block are to be inserted.
-They are supposed to be snug, so you may have to proceed slowly.
-The four mounting holes in the adapter block will now be over the tapped holes originally used to mount the slit lens holder in the casting.
-Install the four 8-32 X 1/2" screws but do not tighten.
+The three mounting holes in the adapter block will now be over the tapped holes originally used to mount the slit lens holder in the casting.
+Install the three 8-32 X 1/2" screws but do not tighten.

 The reason for all this loose mounting is so that we can get all of the optical pieces properly aligned exactly on radius with reference to the center line of the sound drum.
 You are going to use the outboard sound drum bearing to accurately position the locator plate, and then all the other parts will automatically be aligned.
-You can do this either with a loose bearing, or, as is usually the case, with the bearing still on the shaft.
-The idea is to slide the bearing through the large hole in the locator plate and part way into the bearing seat.
+The idea is to slide the bearing through the large hole in the locator plate and still be part way into the bearing seat.
 With the bearing partly in the plate and partly in the bearing seat, the plate will be positioned exactly on center with respect to the sound drum.
-Now you can tighten the three screws which hold the plate, the four screws in the adapter block, and finish reinstalling the sound drum and flywheel.
+Now you can tighten the three screws which hold the plate, the three screws in the adapter block, and begin reinstalling the sound drum and flywheel.
+Remove the rear bearing, discard the spring washer that is behind it and reinstall the bearing.
+Now you can install the scanning drum.
+Insert the wave washer provided in the kit between the rear bearing and the locking collar.
+Compress the washer lightly and lock down the collar.

-The L.E.D assembly can now be mounted to the top of the standoff post by means of three 4-40 Flat Head screws.
-The Lateral Guide can also be reinstalled.
+The L.E.D assembly can now be mounted to the top of the standoff post by means of two 4-40 Flat Head screws.